- Mis à jour le lundi 20 avril 2015 07:35

 Documentation and Translation

 Each QCAD script add-on is bundled in a separate directory with its documentation in the 'doc' subdirectory (e.g. 'scripts/Draw/Line/Line2P/doc').
-Documentation can be added as HTML snippets named after the tool and language the documentation is in (e.g. 'Line2P_desc_en.html' for a description of the tool in English and 'Line2P_proc_de.html' for the procedure to use the tool in English).
+Documentation can be added as HTML snippets named after the tool and translation language (e.g. 'Line2P_desc_en.html' for a description of the tool in English and 'Line2P_proc_de.html' for the procedure to use the tool in English).
+The automatically generated manual page for the line tool is called 'Line2P_en.html' and should never be edited by hand.

-These HTML snippets can be compiled into the complete user reference manual which is available on our web site at http://www.qcad.org/doc/qcad/latest/reference/en/.
+All HTML snippets from all script tools are compiled fully automatically into the complete user reference manual which is available on our web site at http://www.qcad.org/doc/qcad/latest/reference/en/.
+This process ensures that titles, menus and shortcuts used in the manual always match the current software version.

 User Interface Translation